 It’s not always easy, knowing which direction you want to take in your life.
 That’s where our team come in.
 They will advise and guide you through the options available, and help you decide which course is best for you.

 What if I don’t complete the course?

 No one is going to give you any hassle if you decide the course isn’t for you.
-The downside is that you won’t qualify, so you won’t get the experience or qualifications, which means you’ll find it harder to get a job.
+The downside is that you won’t qualify, so you won’t get the experience or qualifications, and that means you’ll find it harder to get a job.